MichoDN/MichoDN/README.md

-Hi, I'm a fullstack web developer.
+Hi 👋, I'm a fullstack web developer.

 My skills are focused in ReactJS and NodeJS, I am continuously learning and growing, not just in programming but as a person, seeking the best version of myself.